eiffel-community/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to this repository.

 ## How to Propose Changes
 Anyone is welcome to propose changes to the contents of this repository by creating a new Issue ticket in GitHub.
-These requests may concern anything contained in the repo: changes to documentation, bug fixes, requests for additional information, additional event types, requests for additional examples, new featuers et cetera.
+These requests may concern anything contained in the repo: changes to documentation, bug fixes, requests for additional information, additional event types, requests for additional examples, new features et cetera.

 When posting a new issue, try to be as precise as possible and phrase your arguments for your request carefully.
 Keep in mind that collaborating on software development is often an exercise in finding workable compromises between multiple and often conflicting needs; this is particularly true for defining a shared protocol such as Eiffel.
 In particular, pay attention to the following:
 1. What type of change is requested?